 When it comes to which power tower to get, I’d recommend the one we link to.

-It has been engineered to withstand outdoor elements, has various bars at different levels to up the number of movements you can do with it, and it’s made of solid steel for structural support.
+It has been engineered to be durable for ages, has various bars at different levels to up the number of movements you can do with it, and it’s made of solid steel for structural support.

 If you were to only get one thing for your home gym, a power tower has to be the go-to.

-- Specially designed hardware engineered to withstand outdoor elements
+- Specially designed hardware to be durable to withstand up to 400lbs

 - Bars for push-ups, pull-ups, sit-ups, chin-ups, and vertical knee raises